nadrino/kotor-walkthrough/kotor/walkthrough/042_Tatooine.md

 	- Perhaps I could persuade you not to do this?
 	- Who are you to threaten me?
 I could be dangerous.
 	- That’s it.
-- Kill all with Canderous
+- Kill all
 - 3 mines around their setup
+- Save/Reload -> Wraids will respawn!
+(550px each! x4)
 - Next debris -> ambush ?
 (2nd on XBox)
+- Level 13!
 - Go near next garbages -> Ambuscade (3rd)
 - Tanis
 - Talk to a droid before
-- Talk (Bastila will intervine)
+- Talk (HK and Bastila will intervine)
 	- What happened here?
 	- You sit back and let your droids do the hunting?
 	- It just doesn't seem very sporting.